Capitoline Museums

 The Capitoline Museums (Musei Capitolini) are found in Piazza del Campidoglio.
 The museums are owned and administered by the Municipality of Rome.
 The museum was the result of the donation of a collection of valuable bronzes by Pope Sixtus IV in 1471 to the citizens of Rome, making them the oldest museums in the world.

-The museums are made up of two imposing buildings located on the Piazza del Campidoglio: the Palazzo dei Conservatori and the Palazzo Nuovo.
+The museums are made up of two imposing buildings: the Palazzo dei Conservatori and the Palazzo Nuovo.
 Both mansions are linked by the Galleria Lapidaria, a tunnel that takes you under Piazza del Campidoglio without having to leave the museums.

 Palazzo dei Conservatori